Big and Tall Fit Guide

 Shorts that are too long can visually shorten your frame and add unnecessary bulk around your calves.
 On the other hand, shorts that are too short can feel restrictive and uncomfortable, especially around the thighs.
 The sweet spot around the knee gives you room to move while maintaining a clean, intentional look that feels current.

-Choosing the Right Colors and Patterns
+What Colors and Patterns Work Best?

 When building your wardrobe, start with versatile, neutral colors.
 Shades like khaki, navy, olive green, and charcoal gray are your best friends because they pair well with almost any shirt.
 These classic colors create a solid base for any casual outfit.
 Darker colors can also help create a more streamlined appearance if that’s a look you’re going for.